 Safe and sound back in the comfort of our colourful room at Bali Bohemia Huts, I crack open the beers immediately and down one to settle my nerves.
 I calm down after the madness and decide to take a shower before heading out for dinner.

 In our bathroom, there is a round skylight and I am sure you can imagine what happens next.
 I’m washing my hair in the shower, and look up to find this huge monkey PEERING AT ME FROM THE SKYLIGHT!
+Little did I know that I could be so terrified by something I saw through an acrylic dome, but there we have it.

 “THERE IS A MONKEY STARING AT ME FROM THAT WINDOW IN THE CEILING!”
 I grab my towel and run into the bedroom screaming my head off at Ciaran.
 Mistake.